Einscrew/baseConverter/README.md

 # baseConverter
-C program to convert a decimal number to the respective one in the specified base
+C program to convert a decimal number to a given base

+## usage
+compile:

+`make`

+run:

+`./baseConverter`